Indiana Money Laundering Laws

 |Statutory Definition of Money Laundering||

 A person that knowingly or intentionally (1) acquires or maintains an interest in, receives, conceals, possesses, transfers, or transports the proceeds of criminal activity; (2) conducts, supervises, or facilitates a transaction involving the proceeds of criminal activity; (3) or invests, expends, receives, or offers to invest, expend, or receive, the proceeds of criminal activity or funds that are the proceeds of criminal activity, and the person knows that the proceeds or funds are the result of criminal activity;

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Indiana Money Laundering Laws: Related Resources

-Get a Free Legal Evaluation of Your Money Laundering Case
+Get Professional Legal Help With Your Money Laundering Case

 Money laundering operations can be quite sophisticated and often involve multiple accomplices, requiring a great deal of investigation before charges are filed.
 In some cases, those charged with the offense may be able to secure a plea deal in exchange for their cooperation.
 But regardless of the details of your case, it's important to seek professional legal help when facing such charges.
-Have an Indiana defense attorney give you an initial review of your case today, at absolutely no charge.
+Get expert advice from an Indiana defense attorney today.

 Contact a qualified attorney.